 - Consult with your doctor about the dosage and the brand to be used.

 - Try to find a brand that uses as many natural ingredients as possible.

-- Don’t buy gripe water that contains any amount of alcohol.
+- Don’t buy gripe water that contains alcohol.

 - Steer clear of solutions which have sucrose, vegetable carbon, or charcoal.

-- Read the instructions and administer the right dosage as recommended.
+- Read the instructions carefully and administer the right dosage as recommended by the paediatrician.

 Cranky babies and colic have been around for as long as there have been babies in this world!
 But gripe water might not be the solution every time.
-It is important for you to try and understand why your baby is irritated or in pain.
+You need to try and understand why your baby is irritated or in pain.
 The next step is soothing and comforting the little one without the use of any external agents.
-This might be difficult if you are a first-time parent as nothing may seem to work.
-However, once you get the hang of it, things will settle down and you will know exactly how to calm down your baby.
+This might be difficult if you are a first-time parent as nothing you do may seem to work.
+However, once you get the hang of it, things will settle down, and you will know exactly how to calm your baby down.

 Disclaimer: This information is just a guide and not a substitute for medical advice from a qualified professional.

 Also Read: Cow’s milk for babies – An Overview